Providers Professional Learning

 Other ARMs address professional learning requirements for specific licenses and endorsements.
 Additional resources related to licensure can be found on the Montana Educator Licensing website.

-Learning Forward's Standards for Professional Learning "outline the characteristics of professional learning that leads to effective teaching practice, supportive leadership, and improved student results" (2017).
+Learning Forward's Standards for Professional Learning outline characteristics of professional learning that support effective teaching, strong leadership, and improved student outcomes (2017).
 The standards include:

 It is important to distinguish between valuable training and professional learning that qualifies for Professional Development Units (PDUs).